greenpeace-cee/searchactiondesigner/docs/create_a_search_action.md

 ![screenshot 11](images/createsearchaction11.png)

 After the action is completed you are redirected to your search screen and a popup is shown.
-One that the action has been completed and one with a link to download all the genereated PDFs.
+One that the action has been completed and one with a link to download the genereated PDF.

 ![screenshot 12](images/createsearchaction12.png) ![screenshot 13](images/createsearchaction13.png)